Affiliate Association Membership

 Sec.
 6. Voting.

 (a) The transaction of business at each quarterly meeting or special board meeting shall be by a majority of a quorum of the members of the Board of Directors, including past presidents, who are physically present and voting.
-A minimum of thirty-three Board of Director Members, including past presidents, physically present at the roll call of the meeting shall be required to reach a quorum.
+A minimum of thirty-one (31) Board of Director Members, including past presidents, physically present at the roll call of the meeting shall be required to reach a quorum.
 Once a quorum is reached, there is a deemed quorum until the meeting is adjourned.

-(b) The transaction of business at each annual meeting shall be by a majority vote of the members in good standing who are present and voting, except as to the election of officers, directors, and associate directors which is governed by Article VIII.
+(b) The transaction of business at each annual meeting shall be by a majority vote of the members in good standing who are present and voting, except as to the election of officers, and directors which is governed by Article VIII.

 Sec.
 7. Commencement of Meetings.